kentaro/wasmtube/README.md

 ### Images

-`Wasmtube` writes and reads images by which it interacts with Wasm runtime into [lenear memory](https://docs.wasmtime.dev/contributing-architecture.html#linear-memory).
+`Wasmtube` writes and reads images by which it interacts with Wasm sandbox into [Linear memory](https://docs.wasmtime.dev/contributing-architecture.html#linear-memory).
 You are supposed to read and write the data processed in Wasm function as binary-encoded values.

 Example implementation for above explanation looks like below: